Combining E-Graphs with Abstract Interpretation: Theory

-In the abstract domain the notion of equivalence is different, $n_a, n_b \in \mathcal{N}_s \not \Rightarrow \mathcal{A}\llbracket n_a \rrbracket = \mathcal{A}\llbracket n_b \rrbracket$, which results in tighter abstractions since the meet corresponds to the most precise abstraction in $\mathcal{A}$.
+By lifting the abstract analysis from expressions to e-classes of expressions we construct a more precise analysis.
+In the abstract domain the notion of equivalence is different, $n_a, n_b \in \mathcal{N}_s \not \Rightarrow \mathcal{A}\llbracket n_a \rrbracket = \mathcal{A}\llbracket n_b \rrbracket$, which results in tighter abstractions since the meet corresponds to a more precise abstraction in $\mathcal{A}$.
 In the algorithm in Figure~\ref{fig:property_prop}, by initializing the \texttt{workqueue} with only the modified e-classes after application of a rewrite, the abstract properties of the e-graph can be evaluated on the fly.
-On-the-fly evaluation facilitates conditional rewrite application as more precise properties are discovered during construction and is used in \S \ref{sect:impl}.
+For an acyclic e-graph, the propagation of each merge is worst case linear in the size of the e-graph.
+On-the-fly evaluation facilitates conditional rewrite application as more precise properties are discovered during construction.
+This is used in \S \ref{sect:impl}.

-A positive feedback loop is created by combining AI and e-graphs.
+A positive feedback loop is created by combining AI and e-graphs (Figure \ref{fig:cycle}).
 A larger space of equivalent expressions is explored as more rewrites can be proven to be valid at exploration time.
 In turn, expression abstractions are further refined by discovering more equivalent expressions, allowing even more valid rewrites, and the cycle continues.
 Additionally, several equivalent expressions may contribute to the tight final abstraction.
 An example is shown in \S \ref{sect:impl}.